-Objective #3: To maintain and strengthen a results-based management approach to funding Foundation projects.
+Objective #4: To maintain and strengthen a results-based management approach to funding Foundation projects.

-Background: The Foundation continues to carefully follow its comprehensive 2010 Audit and Evaluation Strategy (Appendix III).
+Background: The Foundation continues to carefully follow its comprehensive Audit and Evaluation Strategy (Appendix III).
 The strategy details a robust Logic Model that will significantly enhance the Foundation's transition to results-based management.

-All project grants approved after 2010 have been evaluated and monitored for performance based on the Audit and Evaluation Strategy Logic Model.
-That Logic Model defines performance indicators/measures, data sources, methods of analysis, accountability and reporting time frames.
+All project grants approved after 2010 are evaluated and monitored for performance based on the Audit and Evaluation Strategy Logic Model.
+The Logic Model defines performance indicators/measures, data sources, methods of analysis, accountability and reporting time frames.

-2015 Actions: All funding grants are evaluated based on the interim and final reports that must be provided by ultimate recipient groups.
-Information from all projects is added to a project database to support on-going management of the ASCF program and to facilitate performance reporting in accordance with the Funding Agreement.
+2016 Actions: Every funding grant will be evaluated based on the interim and final reports that must be provided by each ultimate recipient group, together with selected project site visits.
+Information from all projects will be added to a project database to support on-going management of the ASCF program and to facilitate performance reporting in accordance with the Funding Agreement.
+In addition, wherever possible, information learned from projects will be shared publicly through various means.

-- Analysis of the performance of all completed projects including working with recipients to ensure required information is provided. - Populate the database from date provided in reports to enable improved program management and facilitate performance reporting.
+On-going analysis of the performance of all completed projects including working with recipients to ensure required information is provided.

+Populate the database from date provided in reports to enable improved program management and facilitate performance reporting.